jekyllgrim/Beautiful-Doom/README.md

 6. Enjoy!

-## USE OF RESOURCES AND PERMISSIONS
+## Use of resources and permissions

 If you want to use any of my resources, you have to contact me first and ask for permission.
 Reach me: